wilkins88/Apex-Triggers/README.md

 Framework for buildings scalable, modular, and testable trigger implementations.
 This includes mocks for testing various trigger contexts as well as mechanisms to support proper unit and integration testing.

+# Installing Source

+## Installing unlocked package

+If there is little need to customize the framework, an unlocked package may be the best path.
+This code can be installed as an unlocked package here: <todo>

+For more information on unlocked packages are the right solution, refer to the [unlocked package documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_intro.htm)

+## Download source

+If you anticipate making changes to the framework to tailor it to your own needs, then the best path may be to download the source as a zip, extract the files, and move them into your project.

 ## Configuring Handlers

 ### Configuring the SObject Trigger